Bromarv

 Bromarv ([ˈbroːmɑrv, ˈbruː-]; Bromarv) is a village and former municipality of Finland comprising the former municipalities Tenala together with the town of Ekenäs.
 It was merged with Pohja and Karis to form the new municipality of Raseborg on January 1, 2009.

 Bromarv was located in the province of Southern Finland and was part of the Uusimaa region.
 The port town of Hanko is located 15 km south of Bromarv.

 The town was bilingual, with the majority being Swedish speakers (91,7%).

 It is noted for its archipelago, part of which is the Raseborgs västra skärgård.

+The municipality is home to the historical Riilahti Manor and the Battle of Gangut War Memorials.

 Sub-region of Uusimaa

 Bromarv was also the name of a sub-region of Uusimaa, also known as Nyland.